hightower8083/PoGit/README.md

 python example_lwfa.py
 ```

 Code will generate input files at `./include/picongpu/param` and a launcher configuration `./etc/picongpurun.cfg`.

-, and put them to `./include/picongpu/param` and `./etc/picongpu`.

 Here is simplest example as input for a case of laser plasma acceleration of electrons:
 ```python
 from pogit.laser import Laser
 from pogit.grid import GridSolver